rokbay/AfterFullStack.net/README.md

-# 🚀 Production Engineering Roadmap (Verified Resources Edition)
+# 🚀 Production Engineering Roadmap — Fully Verified Resources

-## 🎯 Objective
+## 🎯 Goal Definition

-Transition from full-stack developer to **production-ready backend engineer** capable of:
+This roadmap transforms you from building working applications to creating **production-ready backend systems** that are:

-* Writing maintainable, testable services
+✔ Testable and maintainable
-* Implementing secure authentication flows
+✔ Secure and scalable
-* Designing observable systems
+✔ Observable and deployable
-* Deploying through CI/CD pipelines
+✔ Built with industry standards

-* Explaining architectural tradeoffs confidently
+Completing this plan prepares you for **real-world professional projects**, internships, and entry-level backend roles.

 ---